Luisa Valverde

 Luisa Elizabeth Valverde Melendres (born 4 July 1991) is an Ecuadorian freestyle wrestler.
-She is a two-time gold medalist at the South American Games.
+She is a two-time gold medalist at the South American Games (2018 and 2022) and a bronze medalist at the 2023 Pan American Games held in Santiago, Chile.
 She also won medals at the Pan American Wrestling Championships.
-She represented Ecuador at the Pan American Games in 2011, 2015 and 2019.
-She also won the gold medal in her event at the 2022 Bolivarian Games.

 Career

-She won one of the bronze medals in the women's 51 kg event at the 2010 South American Games held in Medellín, Colombia.
+Valverde won one of the bronze medals in the women's 51 kg event at the 2010 South American Games held in Medellín, Colombia.

-She won the gold medal in the 55 kg event at the 2014 Pan American Wrestling Championships held in Mexico City, Mexico.
+Valverde won the gold medal in the 55 kg event at the 2014 Pan American Wrestling Championships held in Mexico City, Mexico.
 At the 2017 Pan American Wrestling Championships held in Lauro de Freitas, Brazil, she won one of the bronze medals in the 53 kg event.

-In March 2020, she competed at the Pan American Olympic Qualification Tournament held in Ottawa, Canada hoping to qualify for the 2020 Summer Olympics in Tokyo, Japan.
+In March 2020, Valverde competed at the Pan American Olympic Qualification Tournament held in Ottawa, Canada hoping to qualify for the 2020 Summer Olympics in Tokyo, Japan.
 She did not qualify at this tournament and she also failed to qualify for the Olympics at the 2021 World Olympic Qualification Tournament held in Sofia, Bulgaria.